Wednesday, 22 January 2025

 Google's Gemini AI for schools offers enhanced privacy without extra cost, launching May 23 with added accessibility features for Chromebooks.

 Google is set to roll out its Gemini AI technology to educational institutions, ensuring that students and educators over 18 will enjoy added data protection and privacy.
-The tech giant has confirmed that data from these accounts will not be used for AI model or shared externally.
+The tech giant has confirmed that data from these accounts will not be used for AI model training or shared externally.

 Starting May 23, Google will integrate these additional privacy measures into its Workspace for Education accounts without increasing the cost.
 However, this service will utilise the older Gemini 1.0 Pro model rather than the more advanced Gemini 1.5 Pro or Flash models, which are known for delivering more accurate responses.

-Gemini for will be available in two tiers.
+Gemini for Google Workspace will be available in two tiers.
 The first, Gemini Education, is a more budget-friendly option with a monthly usage cap.
 The second, Education Premium, provides unlimited access to all Workspace AI tools, along with exclusive features like AI-generated notes and summaries for Google Meet and data loss prevention measures.

 Supporting accessibility in education